guyinacube/powerapps-docs-pr/articles/guided-learning/learning-create-app-excel-data-source.md

    ms.author="v-subohe"/>

 # Using an Excel data source
 In this section, we'll build an app for the sales associates of Contoso Flooring company.
-The app will help the sales associates show customers how the installation process works.
-Several videos detailing the installation process have been recorded, and now we want to use the videos to help the sales force.
-In the previous video, we prepared the Excel data that we'll use to build the app.
+The app will let the sales associates show customers different videos on how the installation process works.

+In our previous session, we prepared the Excel data that we'll use to build the app.
 As part of building the app, we'll embed the Excel data in the app.

 You can either download and use the example data source, **YouTubeVideosFinal.xls**, or create your own data source in Excel.
 Use the column names from the following example, and add a few sample rows with some YouTube links.
 Be sure to select the header row and the all the data rows, and then format the selection as a table named **Videos** before saving and closing your Excel file.